aisingapore/TagUI-Bricks/MS-Word-Letter/README.md

-## Microsoft Word - automate printing of thank you letters
+## Microsoft Word - automate printing of thank you letters ([download template](https://github.com/aimakerspace/TagUI-Bricks/releases/download/v1.0.0/MS-Word-Letter.zip))

 This automation flow opens a Microsoft Word document, fills up required information and prints the document.
 The flow was done for macOS Microsoft Word at 200% zoom, images must be replaced with your environment's to work.